piano35-edb/barman-docs-rewrite/docs/configuring/configuring_wal_archiving_replication.md

 -   Syntax is case insensitive
 -   Value is an integer and is \> 0

+**redundancy retention policy**
-**redundancy retention policy**: 'value` must be greater than or equal to the server minimum redundancy level.
-If that value is not assigned, a warning is generated.
+- `value` must be greater than or equal to the server minimum redundancy level.
+If that value isn't assigned, a warning is generated.
 The first valid backup is the value of the backup in a reverse-ordered time series.

+**recovery window policy**
-**recovery window policy**:  The point of recoverability is: current time - window - the first valid backup is the first available backup before the point of recoverability.
+- The point of recoverability is: *(current time - window - the first valid backup is the first available backup before the point of recoverability)*.
 Its value in a reverse-ordered time series must be greater than or equal to the server minimum redundancy level.
 If it isn't assigned to that value, a warning is generated.

 By default, `retention_policy` is empty *(no retention enforced)*.